News & Trending Jobs & Career News

 Changing careers can potentially lead to greater fulfillment and happiness, but it's no sure thing.

 Your interests and passions may change.
 Priorities and values tend to shift over time.
-You also have to consider the impact a career change can have on your personal life.
+You must also consider how a career change can impact your personal life.

 A support system is extremely useful here.
 It can also be helpful to seek out mentors or to join professional associations to connect with folks who are already in the field so you can get their thoughts about the career path.